CS-DS-125/125book/py4e_rst/01-intro.rst

 errors as evidence that Python is mean, hateful, and cruel.
 While Python seems to like everyone else, Python knows them personally and holds a grudge against them.
-Because of this grudge, Python takes our perfectly written programs and rejects them as “unfit” just to torment us.
+Because of this grudge, Python takes our perfectly written programs and rejects them as "unfit" just to torment us.

 .. code:: python